 Problem Possible cause Solution(s) A fertiliser (or acid or lye) is not being dosed.
+The level in the fertiliser tank is too low, causing air to be drawn in.
 Ensure an adequate level in the fertiliser tank.
 Then ensure that the air is bled from the fertiliser line.
 A valve in the fertiliser line (if fitted) is closed.
 Check whether the valve or valves in the fertiliser line are open.
 There is an air bubble in the fertiliser line.
 Ensure that the air bubble is bled from the line.
 The dosage valve does not open.
 Check the software settings (for instance whether the fertiliser is included in the recipe).
 Installer: check the circuit that controls the dosage valve.
 Replace any defective components.
 Installer: Check the dosage valve.
 Replace it if necessary.
 There is no flow, or an insufficient flow, of water through the venturi.
 Installer: check if the same applies to all venturis (by looking under the lid of the mixing tank).
 If the flow rates are equally low from all venturis, then check the pressure shown by the manometer on the pipe-work to the venturis.
 If only the flow rate from the venturi concerned is too low, the nozzle of this venturi may be blocked.
 A filter in the fertiliser line is blocked.
 Clean the filter.
 There is a leak in the fertiliser line or in the connection between the dosage valve and the venturi allowing air to be suctioned-in.
 Installer: check the pipe-work for leaks.
 The desired EC value is not being achieved.
 The desired value is higher than the value that can be achieved with the fertiliser solutions.
 Correct the set value.
 Increase the concentration of the fertiliser solutions.
 The EC value of the nutrient recipe has been incorrectly set.
 Prepare the irrigation water manually according to the quantities in the nutrient recipe and measure the EC value of the mixture.
-Enter this value as the EC value for the nutrient recipe.
-The set value and the nutrient recipe are correct, but the concentration of one or more fertiliser solutions is too low. solutions are correct.
-The set value is correct, but is lower than the EC value of the supply water.
-Increase the quantity of fresh water compared to drain water (if applicable).
+Enter this value as the EC value for the nutrient recipe. solutions is too low. solutions are correct.
+The set value is correct, but is lower than the EC value of the supply water. to drain water (if applicable).
 A fertiliser is not being dosed.
 See the solutions for the problem 'A fertiliser (or acid or lye) is not being dosed'.
 The EC sensors are dirty.
 Installer: clean the EC sensors.
 The P/I-factors of the EC control are set to a value that is too low.
 Installer: reset the P/I-factors.
 The EC value swings wildly and The P/I-factors of the EC control are set to a value that is too high.
 Installer: reset the P/I-factors. "overshoots".
 The set value of the nutrient recipe EC is incorrect.
 Installer: correct the nutrient recipe EC.